Newsletter

 Roberta: Wonderful.

-But we went back and read it and I’m like, oh, this is weird.
-Yeah, I’ve forgotten how kind of.
-Strange it is.
-Anyway, so this is Ardent Theater.
-This is in Old City, 40 North second at the main theater.
+But we went back and read it and I thought, ‘Oh, this is weird.’
+I’ve forgotten how strange it is.
+Anyway, so this is Arden Theater.
+This is in Old City, 40 North 2nd at the main theater.
 This is running from November 27th through January 19th.
 So plenty of time to see that, and that is going to be their big winter show.

-Roberta: I have to mention that I met someone from the Ardent Theater Company in the development department named Jessica, can’t remember the last name.
-Lovely person, young person, very much into community and.
-Had a joy to her that I thought was really, it coincides with what you just said about the den and joyful.
+Roberta: I have to mention that I met someone from the Arden Theater Company, a person in the development department named Jessica Abel.
+Lovely person, young person, very much into community and she had a joy to her that I thought was real and it coincides with what you just said about the Arden’s affect being playful and joyful.

-Ryan: that’s great.
+Ryan: That’s great.
 That’s generally the vibe I’ve gotten from them and that’s been my experience as well.
-I’ve seen dozen shows there pro probably more.
-Yeah.
-And I’m never disappointed.
+I’ve seen a dozen shows there probably more and I’m never disappointed.

 Roberta: So what are you doing for Thanksgiving, Ryan?
-I. Are we done with news?
+Wait, are we done with news?
 I’m sorry, I jumped right in there.

 Ryan: No, I’m done with mine.
-Those are my, those are my three plus my two bonus.
-Okay.
-That don’t count as bonus.
-It’s like my mother says, calories don’t count on your birthday, so.
-Oh, they don’t?
-These are my events that don’t count today either.
+Those are my, those are my three plus my two bonus that don’t count as bonus.
+It’s like my mother says, calories don’t count on your birthday.
+These are my events that don’t count today.

 Roberta: That’s a good saying.
 Sure.